chelseaisaac/torchtitan-runai-distributed/README.md

 ```

 ### Start a multi-node training run
-Llama 3 8B model on 16 GPUs (2 nodes = 1 primary + 1 worker, 8 GPUs per node).
-We pass an environment variable (-e) that allows you to adjust your configuration file (.toml) to leverage [Llama 8B, 70B, or 405B](https://github.com/chelseaisaac/torchtitan-runai-distributed/tree/main/train_configs) and your HuggingFace Token.
+Below is an example to submit a Llama 3 8B model on 16 GPUs (2 nodes = 1 primary + 1 worker, 8 GPUs per node) with the Run:ai CLI.
+In this example, we also pass two environment variables denoted with a '-e' flag that allows you to adjust your configuration file (.toml) to leverage [Llama 8B, 70B, or 405B](https://github.com/chelseaisaac/torchtitan-runai-distributed/tree/main/train_configs) and pass your HuggingFace Token.

 ```bash
 runai submit-dist pytorch --name distributed-training-pytorch --workers=1 -g 8 \